-This Mint Chocolate Nice Cream couldn’t be easier!
+This Mint Chocolate Chip Banana Ice Cream couldn’t be easier!
 It’s basically frozen bananas that are blitzed in a food processor until they’re super creamy.
 Then maple syrup, fresh mint leaves, dark chocolate and a touch of mint extract is added to the mix.
 It makes for the perfect guilt free snack!

 Hi everyone!
 How’s it going?
 What a lovely week hubby and I had!
 We had a little staycation vacation and the weather was FABULOUS!
 Like, the best summer we’ve had in years.
 We were tourists in our own province, doing lots of sightseeing and checking out tons of restaurants.
 Stayed tuned for my next monthly favourites for some gorgeous shots.
 And super exciting news is that just last week I was featured on Food Bloggers of Canada!
 There’s a little Q & A so check it out if you wanna know a little more about me!

 Have you ever heard of ‘nice cream’?
 Apparently, it’s all the rage now and all the cool kids are eating it.
 I actually don’t know if that’s true, but we’re gonna pretend that they are.
 But, honestly, do we even care?
 Anywho, I am LOVIN’ this Mint Chocolate Nice Cream.
 I can get my ice cream fix without having to indulge in a bazillion calories, which totally works for me cause I reeeeeeally don’t want to have to work out extra in the summer.
 If I’m being truthful, I probably don’t want to work out anytime, but a girl’s gotta do what a girl’s gotta do.
 There’s only so much I can eat before I can’t fit into dem pants, feel me?

 How to Make Mint Chocolate Chip Banana Ice Cream